nikob-dev/nikob-dev/README.md

 - 🤘 Hi, I’m Nikolas
-- 👀 I’m interested in network technologies, big data, and web3
+- 👀 I’m interested in automation, big data, and web3
-- 🌱 I’m currently learning node.js, AWS CDK, and data science
-- 🛠️ I’m looking to collaborate on civic coding, Project Euler, and tech education
 - 📫 How to reach me: Twitter @Niko2057

 <!---